Worship of Nature

 There is a God - and you (if an unbeliever) have wronged Him.
 You have earned His wrath by rejecting Him.

-There is a heaven that you will miss out on, and I have earned a wonderful place that can not be described; it is so fantastic.
+There is a heaven you will miss out on, and I have earned a wonderful place that cannot be described; it is so fantastic.

 There is a hell that you will experience, and I avoid.
-It is a horrible place that can not be described; it is full of pain and desolation.
+It is a horrible place that can not be described; it is full of pain, despair, and desolation.

 The unbeliever has so much to lose, so why not try a simple belief in a God that loves you?